St. Vincent's Home for the Aged

+History

+It was inaugurated and blessed by Cardinal Joseph Cordeiro, Archbishop of Karachi on 12 September 1960.

 In the early days the only existing Conference of St. Vincent de Paul’s Society was that of St. Patrick’s Parish and under the leadership of its President, Mr. C.M.
 Lobo, the Conference initially catered for the basic needs of the Home.

 The responsibility of caring for the residents was entrusted to the Sisters of the Franciscan Missionaries of Christ the King (F.M.C.K).
 Sr. Margaret D’Costa was the first Sister-Incharge of the Home.
 Initially, she had five Residents but slowly the number increased and the soon the Home was fully occupied.

 The Home had its first Advisory Board set up on 20 May 1966 which consisted of Mr. Augustine Fernandes as the President, Fr.
 Anthony Lobo as the Spiritual Director and Sr. Matilda, Sr. Margaret, Mrs. K. Gomes, Mrs. O. Pereira, Sgt Yousuf and Mr. J. Vaz.